ccorcos/doug/README.md

 # Doug 🔨🔨🔨

-Doug is a modular build system that allows you to customize and build your own zero-configuration CLI tools that are tuned for your workflow.
+Doug is a modular build system that lets you to build your own zero-configuration commandline tools.

-At it's core, Doug is just a pattern for building CLI tools using Commander.js that makes it easy to customize and extend into your own tools.
+At it's core, Doug is just a pattern for building commandline tools using [Commander.js](https://github.com/tj/commander.js) that is easy to customize and extend.

+- doug/commander
+- doug/config
+- commands

 A command looks like this: